Paul Deltombe: Deltombe's portraits

 The life-size human figure also appears cyclically in Deltombe's landscapes in the idyllic form of pastorals.
 His nude or partly clad women, whether depicted full length or from the waist up, are shown bearing baskets of fruit or taking part in field work.

 Towards posterity

-A year before the artist's death in Nantes on 8 August 1971, the city's Musée des Beaux-Arts paid homage one last time to its illustrious professor by putting together a vast retrospective of his major works.
-And three years later the Parisian public had the chance to discover, or rediscover, the artist thanks to a retrospective mounted by the Galerie Yves Jaubert.
+A year before the artist's death in Nantes on 8 August 1971, the city's Musée des Beaux-Arts paid homage one last time to him by putting together a vast retrospective of his major works.
+And three years later the Parisian public had the chance to discover, or rediscover the artist, thanks to a retrospective mounted by the Galerie Yves Jaubert.